 For Guaranteed Launch Day Units:

-- Set alerts for pre-order announcements (Twitter, Discord)
+- Set alerts for pre-order announcements on Twitter, Discord, and subreddits

-- Be ready at exact pre-order time (usually 9am PT/12pm ET)
+- Be ready at the exact pre-order time — usually 9am PT / 12pm ET

-- Have backup retailers open in multiple tabs
+- Have backup retailers open in multiple browser tabs simultaneously

 For Best Prices: